Listicles

 What Are Listicles?

-Listicles (also known as “list posts”) are articles that are written in a list-based format.
-The most common form of listicle is a short list of 10-20 items that are based on a specific theme.
+Listicles (also known as “list posts”) are articles that are structured as a list.
+The most common form of listicle is a short list of 10 to 20 items that are based on a specific theme.
 However, modern listicles are often enhanced with additional information around each item to make them more useful.

 Why Do Listicles Work So Well?